- Integrated Disability Service

 - SEND Childcare advice and training for childminders and wrap-around daycare providers.

 - A Physical Disability Service, including Occupational Therapy and Specialist Teachers, providing advice and support to ensure that children achieve the greatest possible independence both at home and school.

-- A Sensory and Complex Needs’ Team, made up of staff who work with children with Sensory, Severe and Complex Needs in mainstream.
-Support to children and young people with a visual impairment is provided by the Vision Support Service by staff working at Exhall Grange School; referrals, however, are made through IDS.
+- A Sensory and Complex Needs’ Service to work with children with Sensory, Severe and Complex Needs, and a Vision Support Service supporting children and young people with a visual impairment.

 - Purpose for processing

-We will process your personal information as part of our duties:
+We process your personal information as part of our duties:

-- To identify and assess children with special educational needs and learning disabilities (Children and Families Act 2014, sections 22 and 35).
+- To identify and assess children with special educational needs and learning disabilities.

-- To promote the integration of educational provision (Children and Families Act 2014 Section 25).
+- To promote the integration of educational provision.

-- To ensure the provision of a suitable education for children with special educational needs and disabilities in accordance with sections 13 and 13A of the Education Act 1996.
+- To ensure the provision of a suitable education for children with special educational needs and disabilities.

-- To provide sufficient childcare for working parents and those with disabled children up to 18 ‘as far as practicable’ (Childcare Act 2006 section 1).
+- To provide sufficient childcare for working parents and those with disabled children up to 18 ‘as far as practicable’.

 - Personal information collected and lawful basis

-- GP Name & Address of data subject Lifestyle and social circumstances
+- GP Name & Address for data subject.